paul-storey/cheatsheets/README.md

 - `Ctrl-B o` to make the **o**ther shell active
 - `Ctrl-B ?` for help
 - `Ctrl-B d` detach from Tmux, leaving it running in the background (use tmux attach to reenter)
+- `Ctrl-B x` to close the current pane

 # vi
 ## apply edit on multiple lines